The Most Beautiful Places in Japan, from Castles to Floating Shrines

 Motonosumi Inari, Yamaguchi Prefecture

 In Japan's native religion, Shinto, it is believed that the divine spirit dwells in all of nature.
 Motonosumi Inari might be one of the best places to experience this interconnectedness.
 Visitors ascend through 123 bright-red torii gates, which are typically found at the entrance of a shrine and symbolically mark the transition into a sacred space.
-At the end of the tunnel, guests attempt to toss coins into an offering box that sits 16ft up on top of a torii gate.
+At the end of the tunnel, attempt to toss coins into an offering box that sits 16 feet up on top of a torii gate.
 Just don't forget to make a wish, because if your coin lands, it's guaranteed to come true.

 Lake Kawaguchiko, Yamanashi Prefecture